To learn more about Hugo check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-Fan of daggers is a 3-hit random targeting ability that grants Hunt Commence stacks equal to the number of enemies hit.
+Fan of daggers is a 3-hit random targeting ability that grants Commence the Hunt stacks equal to the number of enemies hit.
 A good way to accumulate stacks early on in Zero System runs, but not a core part of Hugo’s best endgame builds.

 Quick Fix